A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Results

-Figure~\ref{fig:deep_r_results}A shows the training and testing accuracy of sparse and dense classifier networks (\subsecref{Recurrent-Classifier}) trained on the DVS gesture dataset~\cite{Amir2017} using mlGeNN~(see \subsecref{mlGeNN}) with the GPU-parallelised DEEP R implementation described in \subsecref{Deep-Rewiring}.
+Figure~\ref{fig:deep_r_accuracy} shows the training and testing accuracy of sparse and dense classifier networks (\subsecref{Recurrent-Classifier}) trained on the N-MNIST~\cite{orchard_converting_2015} and DVS gesture datasest~\cite{Amir2017} using mlGeNN~(see \subsecref{mlGeNN}) with the GPU-parallelised DEEP R implementation described in \subsecref{Deep-Rewiring}.
 We trained all models for $100$ epochs using a batch size of $512$ and the Adam optimizer~\cite{Kingma2015} with default parameters.
-We also used the default e-prop parameters for all networks but, as the dataset does not provide a validation split, we employ a cross-validation methodology -- where we leave out two users in each fold -- to optimize the L1 regularization strength (after \textcite{Nowotny2022}).
+We also used the default e-prop parameters for all networks only optimizing the L1 regularization strength on a validation set.
+Neither dataset contains a dedicated validation split so, as N-MNIST has a large number of examples, we simply held out 10000 random example whereas, for DVS gesture, we employed a cross-validation methodology -- where we leave out two users in each fold (after \textcite{Nowotny2022}).

-Except for the configuration with $\unit[5]{\%}$ input connectivity and $\unit[1]{\%}$ recurrent connectivity, using DEEP R significantly improves the performance of all sparse models trained on DVS gesture compared to the versions trained with fixed connectivity ($p<0.05$, paired, one-sided Wilcoxon signed rank test~\cite{wilcoxon1945individual}, $n=5$).
-Furthermore, as long as there are sufficiently many input connections ($\geq$$\unit[5]{\%}$ input connectivity), sparse models trained with DEEP R match the performance of the dense reference networks.
-Specifically, our model with $\unit[5]{\%}$ input connectivity and $\unit[1]{\%}$ recurrent connectivity obtains a test accuracy of $\unit[88.86\pm0.3]{\%}$ compared to $\unit[88.94\pm0.6]{\%}$ for the dense model.
+Except for the model trained on DVS gesture with $\unit[5]{\%}$ input connectivity and $\unit[1]{\%}$ recurrent connectivity; and the model trained on N-MNIST with $\unit[5]{\%}$ input connectivity and $\unit[5]{\%}$ recurrent connectivity, using DEEP R significantly improves the performance of all sparse models compared to the versions trained with fixed connectivity ($p<0.05$, paired, one-sided Wilcoxon signed rank test~\cite{wilcoxon1945individual}, $n=5$).
+Furthermore, as long as there are sufficiently many input connections ($\geq$$\unit[5]{\%}$ input connectivity), sparse models trained with DEEP R matched the performance of the dense reference networks on both datasets.
+Specifically, our models with $\unit[5]{\%}$ input connectivity and $\unit[1]{\%}$ recurrent connectivity trained on DVS gesture obtains a test accuracy of $\unit[88.86\pm0.3]{\%}$ compared to $\unit[88.94\pm0.6]{\%}$ for the dense model.
 This is higher than the $\unit[88.0]{\%}$ reported by \textcite{subramoney2023efficient} for an event-based Gated Recurrent Unit~(GRU) model and is achieved with around $90\times$ fewer parameters ($60\times10^{3}$ vs. $5.5\times10^{6}$).